Ryguy-1/StatBotV2-Web-Code/README.md

 If there are any publicly available APIs which the community would like to see, let us know and we will do our best to implement the feature ASAP!

-## License
-© 2021, Jumpstation One LLC.
-All rights reserved.